 Autonomous systems grant the freedom that 66% of entrepreneurs reported searching for in the first place.

 The more time you put into your operational processes and systems, the more time you create for yourself and your business.
 Do yourself a favor and work smarter, not harder, using effective business systems.

-Key Rules for Business Process Modeling
+The Five Rules of a Good Business System: Key Rules for Business Process Modeling

 Before you launch off into a frenzy, systemizing and automating tasks left and right, you need to know a few guidelines for optimal effectiveness.
 There are five rules that dictate whether your new business system will make profits or flop.